QualitativeDataRepository/iqmrnavigator/authors-workshop/index.md

 We will aim to transmit your reimbursement to you within two months after the workshop.
 Please note that time frames for processing reimbursements can vary.

+## Getting from the Hotel to Workshop
+We will walk from the hotel to Eggers Hall, where the workshop will take place, at 8:20AM on both days of the workshop.
+If you miss the walking group, please walk to the Northern main entrance of Eggers Hall, behind the Lincoln Statue, [following these directions](https://maps.app.goo.gl/GUrh78XmGCrPs85G7).
+The building is locked on weekends; someone will be there to open you, if not, call Diana, Christiane, or Sebastian.

 ## Saturday, June 21